madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-setup/project-setup.md

 In this video, you will learn how to:

-* Change a custom status in Adobe Workfront
+* Change a custom status
 * Set global project preferences
 * Create and use schedules